JosephABudd/kickzig/README.md

 Modal screens are the framework's dialogs.
 They are the same as panel screens where one panel is displayed at a time.

-When a modal screen is to be displayed, the framwork pushes the current screen onto a screen stack before displaying the modal screen.
-When a modal screen is finally closed, the framework pulls that previous screen off the stack and displays it.
+When a modal screen is to be displayed, the framwork caches the current screen before displaying the modal screen.
+When a modal screen is finally closed, the framework gets that cached previous screen and displays it.

 The **OK** modal screen and **YesNo** modal screen are part of the framework.
 They also work as examples for writing other types of dialogs although they do not have a messenger.
 The **YesNo** modal screen is interesting because it demostrates how to use call backs.

 The **EOJ** modal screen is also part of the framework.
 It is only used in the shutdown process.

 `kickzig screen add-modal YesNoMaybe YesNoMaybe` creates a modal screen named **YesNoMaybe** with a panel named **YesNoMaybe**.
-It also creates a **YesNoMaybe** modal parameter for passing information to the screen's goModalFn().
+It also creates a **YesNoMaybe** modal parameter for passing information to the screen's setState function.

 ##### Removing an unwanted screen

-`kickzig screen remove YesNo` removes the screen named **YesNO**.
+`kickzig screen remove YesNoMaybe` removes the screen named **YesNoMaybe**.

 ### DVUI tools for the developer